MagicMagoogul/Project_Petra/Maths/Arithmetic/README.md

 # How to add, subtract, multiply, and divide.
-Why you need to know this, and how this effects the world.
+Why you need to know this, and how this affects the world.